nilsnh/wp-specify-html-lang/readme.md

 ## Solution

-`<article id="" class="" lang="no">`
+`<article id="" class="" lang="vi">` <-- Specifies that the post is in Vietnamese.

 The solution is to add more specific html `lang` attributes when needed.
 This plugin enables a meta box when editing posts where you may specify the post's language.

 ## Contributing

 This plugin was made in a jiffy.
 But by all means do suggest improvements.
-For instance the plugin obviously lakcs lacks testing code.
+For instance the plugin obviously lacks testing code.

 ##Licensing